-Figures from the charity, which show that older cats can take over twice as long to find a home as their younger counterparts, prompted the survey to understand why many ‘senior kitizens’ are being overlooked in favour of fresher-faced felines.
+Cats Protection conducted a survey to understand why many ‘senior kitizens’ are being overlooked in favour of fresher-faced felines.

 Some other key findings from the survey included:

-- Character and medical history were the most important considerations for people when choosing a new cat (with 87% and 83% classing them as important respectively), followed by age (68%).
+· Character and medical history were the most important considerations for people choosing a new cat (87% and 83% classed them as important respectively), followed by age (68%).

-- Just 24% of respondents said they would be likely to consider an older cat, compared to 68% of respondents who would be likely to consider getting a kitten.
+· Just 24% of respondents would be likely to consider an older cat, compared with 68% of respondents who would be likely to consider getting a kitten.

-- Less than 4% of people knew that the equivalent human age for a one-year-old cat is 15 years old.
-The majority (69%) thought that it was five years old.
+· Less than 4% knew the equivalent human age for a one-year-old cat is 15 years old.
+The majority (69%) thought it was five years old.

-- Only 16% of people knew that the equivalent human age for a five-year-old cat is 36 years old.
+· Only 16% knew the equivalent human age for a five-year-old cat is 36 years old.
 The most popular answer (38%) was 25 years old.

-- The top reasons given for not considering an older cat were that it might not live long (72%), it would more likely to get ill (56%) and if it is unwell it will cost money (40%).
+· Top reasons for not considering an older cat were that it might not live long (72%), it would be more likely to get ill (56%) and if unwell it would cost money (40%).

-- Almost a fifth (19 %) of people who were unlikely to consider an older cat said that one of the reasons was that older cats are not very playful.
+· 19 % of people were unlikely to consider an older cat said one of the reasons was that older cats are not very playful.

-- Owners of older cats cited the top three: they are calmer (58%), they don’t want to leave the house as much (54%) and it feels like they are more of a family member (52%).
+· Owners of older cats stated: they are calmer (58%), they don’t want to leave the house as much (54%) and it feels like they are more of a family member (52%).

 Cats Protection says improvements in cat care have greatly raised the life expectancy and quality of life for household moggies, with many now living into their late teens and early 20s in remarkably good health.